daniyalullahsyed/ghibli-style-generation/README.md

 ```
 ghibli-style-image-generation/
 ├── data/               # Instructions on how to download the dataset
-├── notebooks/          # Jupyter Notebooks for experimentation
+├── notebooks/          # Jupyter Notebooks for full documentation of methodology, experimentation and training pipeline; and results
 ├── src/                # Python source code
-├── models/             # Information on trained models
-├── results/            # Generated images and evaluation results
-├── .gitignore          # Files to be ignored by Git
 ├── LICENSE             # Project license
 └── README.md           # This file
 ```